Glycolic chemical peel: a step-by-step guide along with products to try

 Benefits of glycolic chemical peels

-• Reduce fine lines and wrinkles: Stimulates collagen production, which helps reduce fine lines over time.
+• Smooths fine lines: It stimulates collagen production, which helps reduce the appearance of fine lines over time.

-• Fade hyperpigmentation and dark spots: Helps even out skin tone by lightening dark spots and post-acne marks.
+• Fades dark spots: It helps even out your skin tone by lightening dark spots and hyperpigmentation.

 Best glycolic chemical peel products